Train hard with workload context

 Tuwa implements this using exponentially weighted moving averages — a smoothing technique that gives more weight to recent training sessions than older ones.
 This means your load model responds quickly to changes in your training rather than being anchored to weeks-old data.
 A training block you completed a month ago matters less to your current baseline than what you've done in the past two weeks.

-Start training with confidence
+Start coaching yourself with confidence